Synergizing Large Language Models and Task-specific Models for Time Series Anomaly Detection: Experiment

 Since the datasets consist of different subsets and different subsets represent monitoring data for different cloud servers and aircraft components, they exhibit different distributions.
 To verify that LLM component in CoLLaTe can promote its performance on unseen distribution by leveraging general expertise knowledge, in Tab.~\ref{Tab:pred2}, for each subset, we train the models on other subset and test the model on it.
 In this situation, CoLLaTe can maintain its strength over other methods, even for some baselines like TranAD equipping with meta-learning to improve its generalization.
 Thus, LLM component in CoLLaTe can effectively leverage the general expertise knowledge.
+Since we directly use pre-trained models of LLM-based methods and TSFM, their performances are same in Tab.~\ref{Tab:pred} and Tab.~\ref{Tab:pred2} and are only shown once.